stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 compromise to be made between what performs well at runtime and what works well at compile time.
-Eventually, the way to go might be to provide two implementations for most recursive function with a *transform rule* telling the compiler to use the optimized version at runtime whenever programmers use the non-optimized version in their code.
+Eventually, the way to go might be to provide two implementations for most recursive functions with a *transform rule* telling the compiler to use the optimized version at runtime whenever programmers use the non-optimized version in their code.
 Such transform rules have - for instance - already been